When the big day arrives before you know it…

 Travel tip: Don’t leave it until the last minute to do your annual credit report check.
 You may have a heart attack, and all hell may break loose.
 Only in your mind.

-Lesson 1 of One Life Changing Year: Stuff holds you back
+Lesson 1 of One Life Changing Year on the nomad blog: Stuff holds you back

 So we arrive at the airport feeling confident that everything will be smooth sailing for our first destination.
 We weighed our bags and packed absolute essentials for the year.
 We even weighed our checked luggage to make sure we were within the weight limits.
 Except for one small thing… we didn’t weigh our carry-on luggage.
 We assumed that all carry-on luggage adheres to the international standards…